Subvisual-Academy/wrapeth/README.md

 To use Wrapeth in your module, follow these steps:

-1. Define your module and use `Wrapeth.Provider`, specifying the OTP application name.
+1. Define your Provider and use `Wrapeth.Provider`, specifying the OTP application name.

 ```elixir
 defmodule ModuleName do